paolocaminiti/incremental-dom-jsonml/README.md

 ##### Incremental DOM is still experimental
 The stability of the JSONML format somewhat protects from Incremental DOM experimental status.
 Still things like *_key*, *_skip*, *statics/dynamic properties* assignment, and eventual new features or better understanding may vary this repo.

+##### Compatibility with standard jsonml code
+Only one attributes object at position 1 of the element's array is allowed.
+This is the only incompatibility with standard jsonml where multiple attributes objects can be scattered anywhere after the head.
+Implementing this with Incremental DOM would be a performance hit on long child lists, and frankly i never used it.

 ##### Routing
 TODO Howto routing